rushfive/FFDB/README.md

 - But wait, there's more!
 Just kidding.

 ##### Configuration File

-__Warning: I made an error where the downloaded folder contains the name "ffdb_config.template.json", but the program searches its directory for "ffdb_config.json".
-I'll be updating the downloads soon, but for now, you can just rename the file to "ffdb_config.json" to get it working.__

 There's a configuration file required to use the CLI.
 Below's the template: